-During birchas hamazon, recite ya'aleh veyavo, the Harachaman for Yom Tov, and the Harachaman for Sukkos.
-If you forgot ya'aleh veyavo in birchas hamazon, see the chart at the end of the booklet.
+During Birchas Hamazon, recite Retzei and ya'aleh veyavo, the Harachaman for Shabbos and the Harachaman for Yom Tov, followed by the Harachaman for Sukkos.
+If you forgot Retzei or ya'aleh veyavo in Birchas Hamazon, see the chart at the end of the booklet.

-If you forgot to recite leisheiv basukkah see the chart at the end of the booklet.
+If you forgot to recite leishev basukkah at any point during or after the meal, see the chart at the end of the booklet.

-We may not sweep an earthen-floored sukkah on Shabbos and Yom Tov due to the concern of performing the melachah of leveling the earth.
-However, a sukkah with a (non-earthen) floor may be swept.
-The yard area outside the sukkah, even if paved, should not be swept.27
+We may not sweep an earthen-floored Sukkah on Shabbos and Yom Tov due to the concern of the prohibition of leveling the earth.
+However, a Sukkah with a (non-earthen) floor may be swept.
+The yard area outside the Sukkah, even if paved, should not be swept.60